Using SaveToDB Add-In with VBA

 Call addIn.Load(ListObject)

-See complete lists of methods and properties available with VBA:
+For a complete list of methods and properties available with VBA, check out: